-Sworders conduct three specialist auctions a year which have quickly become an established part of the UK auction calendar.
+Sworders conduct five specialist auctions a year which have quickly become an established part of the UK auction calendar.
 The Decorative Art and Design sale caters for all budgets with estimates ranging from £100 to £100,000.

 Past sale highlights include a piano designed by Charles Robert Ashbee for the Guild of Handicrafts sold for £10,400; a collection of Clarice Cliff totalling over £30,000; Finn Juhl's ‘Bwana’ chair selling for £2,200 and Barbara Hepworth's 'Two Rotating Forms II', selling for £250,000.

 British, Scandinavian and Italian Furniture & Design

 Entries close Monday 18 May

 Entries close 31 July

 20TH CENTURY DESIGN

 Arts and Crafts | Art Deco | Modern Design